Redocly/redocly-cli/docs/resources/rules/assertions.md

 ### `mutuallyExclusive` example

 The following example asserts the operation `description` and `externalDocs` must be mutually exclusive.
-This assertion evaluates only node's properties keys, but not properties values.
+This assertion evaluates only property keys for the node, but not property values.

 ```yaml
 lint: